Anonscholar/anonscholar.github.io/_pages/about.md

   - I am a pretty soft-hearted guy and get sad over fiction a lot.
   - I like manga too!
 I usually read school romance, slice of life stuff or punpun these days.
 Yes, both, I don't know why.

-If you find something common here, hit me up on discord at *anon_scholar*.
+If you find something common here, dm me on discord at *anon_scholar*!

 [^1]: Mostly from MIT open learning courses for philosophy.
 They're seriously great!